gear-tech/gear/README.md

  - Absence of intercommunication tools

 But the room for improvements remains related to:
- - Optimization of the user experience when using web3 applications
+ - Optimisation of the user experience when using Web3 applications
  - Lack of interoperability with other networks

 # How does it work?